We've compiled answers to the most common questions we get from employers below. Can't find the answer you need? Drop us an email at email@example.com

 We have launched a new programme to enable the flexibility that both candidates and employers need.

 We offer remote work experience projects which are designed to be short and intensive two-week activity that will provide value to both sides.
-Our intelligent algorithm matches the best young people with their placement.
+Our intelligent algorithm matches the best candidates with their role.
 We provide practical tips, guidance, and regular check-ins needed to keep the project on track and deliver value.

 You have the option to post opportunities of various types and lengths.
-These can range from a few days of shadowing to a sandwich year placement or multi-month internship.
+These can range from a few days of shadowing to a sandwich year role or multi-month internship.

 We have a selection of relevant and valuable project templates to choose from that have been created based on feedback from businesses around what most benefit them.
 They are customisable o allow you to make amendments to fit your specific situation and need.
 View them here